Italian Democratic Socialist Party (2004): Recent developments

 In the 2013 general election, the PSDI supported the PdL.
 In the run-up of the 2018 general election, the PSDI decided to side with the centre-right Forza Italia (FI), successor of the PdL.

 In 2022, Carlo Vizzini, a former leader of the historical PSDI and later senator of Forza Italia, was elected secretary of the party.
 The PSDI did not contest the 2022 general election.
 According to a faction, the party logo was not deposited at the Ministry of the Interior due to uncertainties about its legitimacy, while the iSD would be the continuation of the historical party.
-Moreover, a third group, led by Mario Calì, also claimed to be the legitimate heir of the old PSDI and participated in the election within Civic Commitment.
+Moreover, a third group, led by Mario Calì, also claimed to be the legitimate heir of the old PSDI, participated in the election within Civic Commitment and would be joined by Magistro as president.
+Also in 2022, Magistro was proposed to become the leader of Social Democracy, a new project to refound PSDI and later became honorary chairman of that party.

 In December 2023 Paolo Preti replaced as secretary Vizzini, who was appointed president.

 In the 2024 European Parliament election the PSDI supported Action, especially the candidates put forward by the Liberal Socialist Association led by Oreste Pastorelli.
 Successively, the party established a political pact with Social Democracy, another re-edition of the PSDI launched in 2022 and heir of iSD.

-In the 2025 regional elections the PSDI supported centre-left candidates, starting from the Calabrian regional election.
+In the 2025 regional elections the PSDI supported centre-left candidates, starting from the Calabrian regional election, sometimes participating in joint lists.
+In the 2025 Campania regional election the party elected one regional councillor.